Kialo requires cookies to work correctly.

 Science and faith do not use the same acceptance criteria.

-The process of acquiring scientific knowledge involves the use of question (doubt) and observation and is incompatible with the notion of accepting information by faith.
+The process of acquiring scientific knowledge involves the use of question (doubt) and observation and is incompatible with the notion of accepting information without evidence.

 'Faith' is not a word used in scientific circles: 'trust', 'likelihood' and 'probability' are common terms in science, but all of these terms are applied proportionally to the term's supporting evidence.